Graham Owen - Biography

 His photos have been featured on the cover of various publications.
 Birds dominate his most recent work, capturing the beauty and grace of these creatures.

 An American artist, born on the island of Penang, Malaysia in 1961, Graham grew up traveling the world, living in Malaysia, Australia, Canada and the states of Illinois, New Mexico, and California.
-Gravitating to the serenity and beauty of the outdoors, Graham spent three summers hiking and canoeing the vast Hudson Bay Region.
+Gravitating to the serenity and beauty of the outdoors, Graham spent three summers hiking and canoeing the vast wilderness of northern Canada.
 His passion for nature opened the door to his art and photography.

 Graham's gift for transforming nature into art may be genetic.
 His mother trained at various art schools in England and is an accomplished artist specializing in painting animals and birds.
 His grandmother Nona Kiralfy studied under sculptor Henry Moore, and going back even further, Imre Kiralfy was a pioneer in entertainment at the turn of the century, with his international grand productions including the first Broadway production with electric lighting as well as hosting the 1908 Olympics in London at the White City stadium..

 While establishing himself as an artist, Graham was one of the first actively engaged in promoting alternative energy resources, as a solar contractor in Southern California, for over 25 years.
 Graham served on the Board of Directors, California Solar Energy Industry Association, as well as other advisory boards and committees, and proudly designed and installed the first grid-connected solar powered home in Los Angeles, producing excess clean energy, spinning the electric meter backwards.

 Graham's photographs reflect his eye on the natural world, demonstrating a unique style and melding of Realism and Artistic Impressionism.
 The natural world is well represented.

 Graham's art can be found in many corporate and private collections.